grawity/secretsd/README.md

 This is a generic backend for the libsecret API, used by various programs to store passwords and similar secrets.
 It is an alternative to gnome-keyring-daemon and kwalletd.

-**Note:** Currently secretsd does not encrypt the stored passwords in any way.
-Patches requested.

 ## Dependencies

   * python-cryptography